Milo1885/Tease-AI/README.md

 	* #DateDiffernce displays now the correct amount of weeks, if the interval is set to "Week".
 	* @ChangeVar will no longer throw an exception if you try to divide by zero.
 In that case it will divide by 1 and display a warning.
 	* If reading a date from a variable fails, it will no longer throw an exception.
+	* Fixes issue if TTS is activated and 2 or more vocab errors appeared within a single line.
+In that case TTS did ignore only the last error.
+Now all HTML-Tags within a line are ignored.

 * Miscellaneous: